 - It is used to treat HIV infection.

-- If you are also taking tenofovir and you have kidney problems or take a drug that may harm the kidneys.
+- If your child is also taking tenofovir and has kidney problems or takes a drug that may harm the kidneys.

 This is not a list of all drugs or health problems that interact with this drug.

 This drug interacts with many other drugs.
 The chance of severe, life-threatening, or deadly side effects may be raised.
 Tell the doctor and pharmacist about all of your child’s drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe to give this drug with all of your child’s other drugs and health problems.
 Do not start, stop, or change the dose of any drug your child takes without checking with the doctor.

 - Tell all of your child’s health care providers that your child is taking this drug.
 This includes your child’s doctors, nurses, pharmacists, and dentists.

 - High blood sugar has happened with this drug.
 This includes diabetes that is new or worse.

 - Check your child’s blood sugar as you have been told by the doctor.

 - Some people with hemophilia have had times of more bleeding when taking drugs like this one.
 If your child has hemophilia, talk with the doctor.

 - Have your child’s blood work and other lab tests checked as you have been told by the doctor.